Manolo Zambrano: Playing career

 Born in Huelva, Andalusia, Zambrano finished his youth career at Recreativo de Huelva, and made his first-team – and La Liga – debut on 3 September 1978 at the age of only 18, coming on as a second-half substitute in a 3–0 home win against Real Zaragoza.
 On 18 May 1980 he scored his first professional goal, the last in a 3–1 away victory over Getafe Deportivo in the Segunda División.

 Zambrano signed for neighbouring CD Málaga in summer of 1984, and scored his first goal in the top division on 30 March of the following year, opening a 1–1 home draw with RCD Español.
 His team was eventually relegated at the end of the season, and he signed with fellow league club Sevilla FC shortly after.

 After 72 competitive matches at the Ramón Sánchez Pizjuán Stadium (three goals), Zambrano joined RC Celta de Vigo in 1987.
-He retired with Real Murcia in 1992 at the age of 32, mainly due to hernia injuries.
+He retired with Real Murcia CF in 1992 at the age of 32, mainly due to hernia injuries.